What is the best way to get rid of sweat bees?

 Sweat bees are usually recognizable by their behavior and small size.

 Like other bees, they still collect pollen to feed their young and even consume nectar from flowers, but they don’t make honey.
+They are important pollinators of many types of plants, including fruits, vegetables, and wildflowers.

 How to Get Rid of Sweat Bees